limbo666/BirdyFences/README.md

 This fork changed to a few points:
 1. The json file moved to the same path with executable.
 2. The first fence line is created on json file during the first execution.
 3. A program icon was added to the executable.
-Updated on version 1.1
+The icon updated on version 1.1
 4. Error handlers on: move action, program execution, empty json file.
 5. Added minimal about screen.
 6. Tray icon.